OiDobby/DEPNet/README.md

 # Dipole-informed Electrode Potential Network (DEPNet)

 ## DEPNet
-DEPNet is developed based on the original [Charge_transfer_nnp](https://github.com/pfnet-research/charge_transfer_nnp/tree/master) implementation.

-While Charge_transfer_nnp was originally developed for energy, force, and charge prediction using NequIP with charge equilibration (Qeq), DEPNet extends this framework for electrode-potential prediction.

-The main purpose of DEPNet is to predict the electrode potential directly from atomic structures, using only atomic positions and chemical species as input.
-Although the underlying code retains functionalities for energy and force prediction, these are not the primary focus of DEPNet.
+DEPNet (Dipole-informed Electrode Potential Network) is a neural network model for predicting electrode potentials from atomic structures.
+The model uses atomic positions and chemical species as input and predicts the electrode potential through atom-wise representations.

 ## Installation
 1. Install [PyTorch](https://pytorch.org/get-started/locally/).
 In this branch, the package is tested on